-I assigned the front function button to trigger Histogram display in EVF.
+I assigned the front function button to trigger the Histogram display in EVF.
 With the latest firmware update, it displays a combined histogram plus three more versions for each color channel.
-Now when I am ready to shoot, I press AE-L button to lock the exposure, next I activate the histogram inside of the EVF, and finally, I tweak the exposure by adjusting the exposure compensation using Front Command Dial.
+Now when I am ready to shoot, I press the AE-L button to lock the exposure; next, I activate the histogram inside of the EVF, and finally, I tweak the exposure by adjusting the exposure compensation using Front Command Dial.
 And I always have four histograms in EVF to evaluate my adjustments.

 One of the shortcomings of the Fuji XT2 is considered to be not a stellar high ISO performance.
-But, once again I do not entirely agree with the conclusion.
-I guess if you compare XT2 ISO performance to a full frame sensor camera like Sony 7r it might be the case, but I find the ISO performance is excellent for the APS-C camera.
-I was surprised that at ISO 12800 images are still usable with plenty of details.
+But, once again, I do not entirely agree with the conclusion.
+I guess if you compare XT2 ISO performance to a full frame sensor camera like the Sony 7r, it might be the case, but I find the ISO performance is excellent for the APS-C camera.
+I was surprised that at ISO 12800, images are still usable with plenty of details.

-The combination of excellent ISO performance with improved and extended Auto ISO functionality, allows me to shoot in the conditions I would never consider shooting before.
+The combination of excellent ISO performance with improved and extended Auto ISO functionality allows me to shoot in conditions I would never consider shooting before.

 The day I received the camera and the lens I went on a day-long trip to shoot winter landscapes.
-After shooting for 2 hours I realized that I had cramps in my fingers.
+After shooting for 2 hours, I realized I had cramps in my fingers.

-Sony a6000 is a small camera, but it has a beefy, not very deep but pretty wide grip and I could comfortably carry the camera using my entire palm.
-But the Fuji XT2 is a bigger and heavier camera with the tiny grip and I always had to squeeze it with my fingers putting unnecessary strain on them.
+Sony a6000 is a small camera, but it has a beefy, not very deep, but pretty wide grip, and I could comfortably carry the camera using my entire palm.
+But the Fuji XT2 is a bigger and heavier camera with a tiny grip, and I always had to squeeze it with my fingers putting unnecessary strain on them.

-After 5 minutes of Googling, I realized the small grip was a common issue for may Fuji cameras.
+After 5 minutes of Googling, I realized the small grip was a common issue for many Fuji cameras.
 And of course, I found the solution fast.
 I ordered the thumb grip, and it almost fixed the problem.

 I also bought an inexpensive L-Bracket with a metal grip.